-Property purchase agreement and contracts in Italy
+Property purchase agreement and deeds in Italy

 Once the potential buyer has selected the property he desires to purchase, the next step is to contact the seller to start negotiations or to formally draft what is known as the purchase proposal.
 The proposal is not legally binding, but instead is used to inform the seller of an interest in the purchase of the property and a willingness to sign a contract.
 It is common practice for the potential buyer to include a deposit between 5% – 10% of the asking price in a show of good faith.
-The seller has a specific time limit to accept the offer.
+The seller has a precise time limit to accept the offer.
 If the offer is accepted, the seller is entitled to retain the deposit and subsequently signs the proposal.
 Once the proposal is signed it becomes legally binding.
 If the seller declines the offer, the deposit shall be returned.

 Purchase proposals are seldomly used due to the fact that, at this stage, the potential buyer does not have sufficient information or legal documentation concerning the property or its ownership.
 The buyer commonly skips this step and insteads consults a lawyer to obtain legal advice on the purchase of the property.

-It must always be signed prior to the completion of the final deed, and per Italian legislation, must be registered with the tax authorities.
+It must always be signed prior to the completion of the house deed, and per Italian legislation, must be registered with the tax authorities.
 Registration fees are typically paid for by the buyer and the contract is registered by the real estate agent.
-This contract obliges both parties to sign the final deed before a notary, at which time the transfer of property ownership occurs.
+The preliminary agreement for sale and purchase obliges both parties to sign the house deed before a notary, at which time the transfer of property ownership occurs.

 Caparra is used to safeguard both parties in case a default occurs prior to the completion of the sale.
 If the buyer is held in default, he will automatically lose the entirety of the deposit.
 If the seller defaults, he shall pay the buyer twice the amount of the received deposit.
 This amount may be higher if the buyer can show damages in excess of the deposit.
 However, in the case of a Caparra Penitenziale, the party that decides to withdraw from the agreement must only pay the amount agreed upon as a penitential deposit and cannot claim further damages.